kisinga/Dukahub/docs/customer-features/auth-and-access.md

 The authorization model combines:

 1. **User-level status** (on the user account)
-   - `PENDING` – New account, awaiting manual review by Dukahub staff.
+   - `PENDING` – New account, awaiting manual review by Dukarun staff.
    - `APPROVED` – User account is okay.
    - `REJECTED` – Account is rejected; user cannot log in.